MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol2-getspecificfilterargument.md

 ### -param BufferSize [in]

 Specifies the size, in characters, of the buffer that <i>Buffer</i> specifies.
+This size includes the space for the '\0' terminating character.

 ### -param ArgumentSize [out, optional]

 Receives the size, in characters, of the argument for the specific filter.
+This size includes the space for the '\0' terminating character.

 ## -returns